 SaskCentral manages its capital by monitoring, on a quarterly basis, a number of regulatory requirements as prescribed by CUDGC and by internal Board and operational policies.
 The regulatory capital ratio (Borrowing Multiple) calculation is specified in the CUDGC Capital Adequacy Requirements Prudential Standard 2017-02 for SaskCentral.
-Annually, SaskCentral develops a three-year capital plan that is reviewed with the Audit and Risk Committee.
-This capital plan discusses the components of capital, the assumptions and risk factors, the capital and financial position, and provides alternatives to support organizational growth.

-6. CAPITAL MANAGEMENT (continued)
+5. CAPITAL MANAGEMENT (continued)